zamazan4ik/awesome-pgo/article/article.md

 * Rustc [supports](https://github.com/rust-lang/rust/issues/64892) PGO via sampling.
 However, official documentation [does not cover](https://github.com/rust-lang/rust/issues/117023) this option.
 * [Missing](https://github.com/rust-lang/rust/issues/118562) support for CSIR PGO.
 Not critical at all but according to Google engineers CSIR PGO can achieve additional few percents in performance compared to usual IR PGO.
 * [Missing parts](https://github.com/rust-lang/rust/issues/118561) in the PGO documentation.
 There a lot of undocumented places in the current documentation: PGO profiles compatibility guarantees, PGO dumping-related compiler intrinsics documentation, PGO counter atomicoty behavior, etc. Rust documentation for further details refers to the Clang documentation (since Rustc from PGO perspective completely relies on LLVM).
 It's kinda funny because Clang also has [some](https://github.com/llvm/llvm-project/issues/74022) documentation issues in PGO area.
 From my point of view, it would be much easier for the Rustc users to read all PGO-related information directly from the Rustc documentation, without jumping from time to time into the Clang docs.
+* Rarely you can meet [mysterious](https://github.com/rust-lang/rust/issues/123361) issues about SIGSEGV somewhere in the LLVM depths...
+Or a bug/feature about changing the way how command line arguments are passed from Cargo to Rustc - it [caused](https://github.com/rust-lang/cargo/issues/7416) PGO issues too.
+You find something similar - GL & HF!
+Sorry, wanted to say "collect all statistics, core dumps, backtraces, logs, input, environment configuration, MRE (Minimal Running Example) if it possible to prepare - and create the issue about that in the compiler bug tracker".
+PGO journey sometimes is suffering ;)

 Rustc documentation about PGO is available [here](https://doc.rust-lang.org/rustc/profile-guided-optimization.html).